nirmalya123/web_crawler/documentation/host_wikipedia.md

 Host Wikipedia Locally
 ======================

+> **Update on 27th August 2019**
+>
+> Using the below steps importing the 70GB wiki XML-dump file was slow in the system.
+I seemed like it would take months to import all the articles.
+So I had to look for alternatives.
+Fortunately [kiwix](https://www.kiwix.org/en/) provided the solution that served my purpose.
+Details are on [this page](kiwix_steps.md).

 #### Prerequisite
 Sufficient HDD space.
 The downloaded dump file is nearly 16GB.
 After uncompressing it is approximately 70GB.